jackaltx/lab_base/readme.md

 This is an experiment using ansible to provision a standalone small computer lab for cyber security testing.
 Eventially I will tie this into a foreman-like orchestrators to provision images that are appropriate for different industries (e.g., PCI, HIPPA, ...).
 For now the

+This version is only for Centos 7 and 8.
+Not sure this will ever move off of that path.

 <!-- GETTING STARTED -->
 ## Getting Started